haotieu2001/haotieu2001/README.md

 ### Hi, I'm Hao :boy:

-I'm a fourth-year student in data science who is passionate about learning.
+I graduated in data science who is passionate about learning.
 You can find me playing table tennis when i'm not learning.

 ## :school: School:
 - University of Information Technology - VNUHCM